DImuthuUpe/AndroidPdfViewer/README.md

 * Implement `canScrollVertically()` and `canScrollHorizontally()` methods to work e.g. with `SwipeRefreshLayout`
 * Fix bug when `Configurator#load()` method was called before view has been measured, which resulted in empty canvas

+2.8.1 fixes bug with rendering `PDFView` in Android Studio Layout Editor

 ## Changes in 2.0 API
 * `Configurator#defaultPage(int)` and `PDFView#jumpTo(int)` now require page index (i.e. starting from 0)
 * `OnPageChangeListener#onPageChanged(int, int)` is called with page index (i.e. starting from 0)